 The program is designed to provide the education, as well as the guidance, which will best enable students to pursue their goals to become practitioners or medical researchers.

 In accordance with the concept of undergraduate study at a liberal arts institution, there is not a separate curriculum for premedical instruction.
 Students choose a major suited to their interests and talents.
 Although most premedical students in the School of Arts and Sciences follow a major in biology, biochemistry, chemistry, medical technology, or psychology, any area of study may be chosen.
-Premedical students may also major in nursing or biomedical engineering at Catholic University.
+Premedical students may also major in biomedical engineering at Catholic University.
 The science courses necessary to apply to medical schools are incorporated into the degree requirements in certain of the science programs and are taken as electives by premedical students who select other majors.
 All of the undergraduate programs in the School of Arts and Sciences are designed to provide the well-balanced, liberal education preferred for premedical students.

 Regardless of the major chosen, there is a core curriculum of courses that is recommended for admission to medical school.
 While there is some variation, most medical schools require a minimum of:

 - 1 year of general biology (with lab); some schools will accept 1 semester of general + 1 other course.

 BIOL 105/115 and 106/116 fulfill general biology requirements.

 - 1 year of inorganic chemistry (with lab).

 - 1 year of organic chemistry (with lab).

 - 1 year of physics (with lab).

 Fulfilled by PHYS 205 or 215/225 and 206 or 216/226